steknika/CrashAssistantTechDoc/README.md

 Within this file, the necessary `ViewModels` are created and their values are set according to the specific requirements of the `CrashAssistant` module.
 This centralized approach to `ViewModel` creation helps manage the complexity of the module and ensures proper initialization and configuration of the `ViewModels`.

-All of the viewModels are used as protocol inside the classes because we try to relay on interfaces instead of implementations using LSP.
-By this way  that objects of a superclass can be replaced with objects of its subclasses without breaking the application, so it good to keep this in mind.
+In the CrashAssistant module, all the ViewModels are used as protocols within the classes to adhere to the principle of relying on interfaces rather than implementations, following the Liskov Substitution Principle (LSP).
+This allows objects of a superclass to be replaced with objects of its subclasses without breaking the application's functionality, promoting flexibility and modularity.

-The ViewModel structure needs to have a top level protocol that helds together all other parts.
-But only for one level.
-The ViewModel we looking for is the `CrashAssistCategoryViewModel`.
-That is the entry for all the viewModels.
+At the top level of the ViewModel structure, there is the `CrashAssistCategoryViewModel`, which serves as the entry point for all the ViewModels.
+In the `CrashAssistantViewModelCreator`, the `getViewModel()` method constructs this ViewModel by obtaining the necessary sub-ViewModels, such as `injuryViewModel`, `otherDriverViewModel`, and `userViewModel`, and then returning the `CrashAssistCategoryViewModel` with these sub-ViewModels as its components.
 In the crashAssistantViewModelCreator, the getViewModel looks like this:

 ```swift
 public class CrashAssistantViewModelCreator {
     func getViewModel() -> CrashAssistCategoryViewModel {

         let injuryViewModel = getInjuryViewModel()
         let otherDriverViewModel = getOtherDriverViewModel()
         let userViewModel = getUserViewModel()

         return CrashAssistCategoryViewModel(viewModels: [
             injuryViewModel,
             otherDriverViewModel,